eclipse-tractusx/vas-country-risk-backend/charts/country-risk-backend-charts/README.md

 ## Helm Dependencies

-On default, the Helm deployment also contains a PostgresSQL and PGAdmin deployment.
+On default, the Helm deployment also contains a PostgreSQL and PGAdmin deployment.
 You can configure these deployments in your value file as well.
 For this, consider the documentation of the correspondent dependency [PostgreSQL](https://artifacthub.io/packages/helm/bitnami/postgresql/11.9.13) or [PGAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html).